Marion County Florida rental assistance.

 Low income families can get rental assistance in Ocala and Marion County Florida.
 Individuals who are faced with an eviction, who need help paying for a security deposit, or who are in need of housing counseling can call one of the organizations or programs referenced below for rent as well as housing help.
+There may be housing assistance from churches, charities, or the government in Marion County Florida, and all grants or loans can help pay the bills, moving costs, or rent.

 Some of the agencies can provide funding to help pay rent in an emergency (such as an eviction), and others can refer people to government homeless prevention programs or housing vouchers, such as section 8.
 There are also a combination of grants as well as loans used to assistance tenants.
 Many of the funds available for paying rent or deposits have waiting lists, and Marion County families need to be found to be eligible for help.